hatonthecat/Solar-Kernel/README.md

 "position seems to be that everything has been  exquisitely planned, leaving no room for synchronism.
 Course corrections as well as external influences, ranging from hostile criticisms to the well-meaning 'dutch uncles', were superfluous to the grand plan.
 As I read Herbert's column my mind when back to the dark old days of Rummy, when "stuff happens" was the non-explanation for events; now the non-explanation is faith in unseen and foreboding political powers--the wisdom of the eternal chess player."

-Software can be an open book, but the documentation and politics around it can be anything but.
+Software source code can be an open book, but the documentation and politics around it can be anything but.

 I'm a little paranoid that I will be forced to wear the Scarlet Letters "TESCREAL" on my shirt one day https://www.truthdig.com/articles/the-acronym-behind-our-wildest-ai-dreams-and-nightmares/